Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I went out at 6PM Friday night to begin observing the event in the St. Louis metro, staying out all night and making it home mid-morning on Saturday.
 As expected, the road impacts in the metro were very few thanks to the temperatures remaining above freezing during the entire event.
 No footage captured.

 January 16: St. Louis snow

-That covers events through the first couple weeks of the New Year.
+That covers events through the first month of the year.
 Stay tuned for more of what 2022 weather has in store!